gideonadeti/reen-backend/README.md

 This project simulates a virtual economy where users can browse, buy, sell, and manage digital products—with role-based upgrades, economic constraints, and robust transaction handling.

-## ⚠ Note on Deployment
+## Deployment Note

-This project was originally deployed using AWS EC2.
+This project was originally deployed on AWS EC2.
-The service has since been terminated after the free-tier period ended.
+The service was later shut down after the AWS free-tier period ended.

 The application code, architecture, and core logic remain intact and can be redeployed if needed.

 ## 🚀 Features (User Journey Flow)